Find Affordable College Courses

 42 Yearly Graduations

 Tufts University is the 6th most popular school in the nation for students seeking a master's degree in other public health.
 Each year, around 12,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $61,646 per year, while in-state graduate students, on average, pay $54,196 per year.
-During the 2020-2021 academic year, 42 people received their master's degree in other public health from Tufts.
-Of these students, 76% were women and 29% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $66,358 per year, while in-state graduate students, on average, pay $48,324 per year.
+During the most recent year for which we have data, 42 people received their master's degree in other public health from Tufts.
+Around 20% of these students were from an underrepresented racial-ethnic group, and 82% were women.

 #8